What are companies telling us about recession risks?

 Companies are certainly commenting more frequently about recession, but there remains a record number of transcripts mentioning inflation along with words such as ‘rise’ or ‘increase’.
 Chart 3 shows that NLP index of inflation has tracked the actual inflation rate in the US.
 In other words, discussions among companies on inflation are confirming what is seen in the wider economy.

-With the mentions of inflation during earnings calls remaining high, we have also seen an acceleration in mentions of wages in 2022.
+With the mentions of inflation during earnings calls remaining high we have also seen an acceleration in mentions of wages this year.
 Chart 4 shows that the number of document hits with the word ‘wage’ has risen to an all-time high and has moved closely with wage growth.

-So, since the start of 2022, corporate management appears to be more worried about the second-round effects from inflation.
+So, since the start of the year, corporate management appears to be more worried about the second-round effects from inflation.
 This is not surprising as inflation has proven to be less transitory, and the labour market has remained tight in the US.

-What are the most popular corporate conversation topics telling us?
+What is the most popular topic of corporate conversations?